alastairlundy/ThinkingGranite/README.md

 # Thinking/Granite
  A customized version of Granite 3.3 with Reasoning always Enabled.

- It's a Work In Progress so please be forgiving of some mistakes
+ This project is a work in progress and there may be some issues.
+If you encounter an error, [check existing issues](https://github.com/alastairlundy/ThinkingGranite/issues/) before [opening a new issue](https://github.com/alastairlundy/ThinkingGranite/issues/new) .

 **Disclaimer:** AI and/or Language Models may produce offensive or inaccurate results.
 Use at your own risk.